Field trial: Beagle trials

 Beagle trials sponsored by the American Kennel Club are run in the same brace, small pack, large pack and gundog brace events as Basset trials.
 United Kennel Club sponsored Beagle trials are conducted in two forms; in the first four beagles and their handlers each try to out-perform each other in locating game, in the second five hounds are worked together following a scent trail with the judge comparaing their individual performances.

 Dachshund trials

 Sponsored by the American Kennel Club, Dachshund trials are conducted in braces in the same manner as Basset or Beagle brace trials.

 Field and hunt tests

 Field tests and hunt tests are non-competitive activities designed to test a gundog's natural hunting abilities in a field environment without the added pressure of competition.
 Unlike in field trials where dogs compete against each other, in hunt tests dogs compete to pass the requirements of the tests.
-In the United Kingdom they are called field tests and are most frequently run by gun clubs or local field field sports organisations.
-In the United States they are called hunt tests and are more formally organised, being run by both the American Kennel Club and United Kennel Club, with separate tests for pointing dogs, retrievers and spaniels.
+In the United Kingdom they are called field tests and are most frequently run by gun clubs or local field sports organisations.
+In the United States they are called hunt tests and are more formally organised, being run by both the American Kennel Club and United Kennel Club, with separate tests for pointing dogs, retrievers, and spaniels.